Q: I cannot find the text of a song.

 A: The note only indicates that there is notation in the original source.
 Only if transcr(iption) is mentioned is notation available online (and sometimes if there is a scan).
 A short musical incipit shows that there is an electronic transcription available.

-Q: The mp3 won't play.
+Q: The audio won't play.
 How do I get it to work properly?

 Q: I would like to receive some mp3's on a CD.
 Can you send me such a CD?

 A: You can download the mp3's yourself using the standard functionality of your internet browser.
 How this is done depends on your browser.
-The recordings are owned by the Meertens Institute and you are allowed to download material for personal use only.
+Unless otherwise stated, the recordings are owned by the Meertens Institute and you are allowed to download material for personal use only.
 In any other case, please contact the Meertens Institute by sending an e-mail to the address below.

 Q: I would like to use a scan from the Meertens Collection for publication.
 Is that allowed?